Rat Bait Poisoning (Anticoagulant Toxicosis) in Dogs

 It is important to note that the effects of anticoagulant poisoning are delayed.
 Symptoms of internal bleeding usually appear 3-7 days following ingestion, but this varies, especially if a dog consumes multiple smaller doses over a period of time.
 If a pet parent has reason to suspect their dog could have ingested rat poison, urgent veterinary care is required even if the dog appears well.

-Risk Factors
+Risk factors

 Treatment initiated as quickly as possible after ingestion is more likely to lead to a good outcome.
 The prognosis worsens once signs of abnormal bleeding develop.

-Possible Causes
+Possible causes

-Dogs are exposed to anticoagulants when they eat rodenticide baits or rodents or other animals that have ingested the poison.
-Dogs become poisoned when they ingest a toxic dose of the anticoagulant.
+Dogs are exposed to anticoagulants when they eat rodenticide baits, or rodents or other animals that have ingested the poison.

 Anticoagulant poisons inhibit an enzyme vital for Vitamin K1 recycling in the body.
-Vitamin K1 is essential for production of blood clotting factors by the liver.
+Vitamin K1 is essential for production of blood-clotting factors by the liver.
 When the circulating supply of Vitamin K1 is exhausted after consumption of an anticoagulant poison, uncontrolled internal bleeding starts to occur.
 Symptoms may be subtle and include moist cough, rapid breathing, tarry stools, and bloody gums.
 If a lethal dose is consumed, the dog bleeds to death, usually internally.
 The effects of the poison are not immediate and develop over several days.

-Main Symptoms
+Main symptoms

-Testing and Diagnosis
+Testing and diagnosis

-If ingestion is known, a diagnosis is suggested.
-A confirmed diagnosis of anticoagulant poisoning using blood work to examine clotting times.
 The effects of the poison are detectable by blood analysis 2 to 5 days following ingestion.
 Signs of bleeding typically develop 3 to 7 days following ingestion.

 Steps to Recovery